duereg/manager-readme/README.md

  - I’m not good at your job

     You know best.
-I’ll work to provide necessary context and ask questions to help you vet your ideas but I won’t override you.
+I’ll work to provide necessary context and ask questions to help you vet your ideas.

  - You’ll let me know if you can’t do your job